apache/drill/_docs/query/003-query-hbase.md

         cat testdata.txt | hbase shell
 5. Start Drill.
 Type `sqlline` on the terminal command line if you are using the Drill Sandbox; otherwise, see [Starting/Stopping Drill]({{ site.baseurl }}/docs/starting-stopping-drill).
-6. Use the `maprdb` storage plugin, which includes the [MapR-DB format](/docs/mapr-db-format), if you are using the Drill Sandbox; otherwise, enable and use the hbase storage plugin on a system having HBase services.
+6. Use the [MapR-DB format plugin](/docs/mapr-db-format), if you are using the Drill Sandbox; otherwise, enable and use the hbase storage plugin on a system having HBase services.

          USE hbase; /* If you have installed HBase services. */